 To be accurate, there are actually two rivers, the Flathead and Swan rivers supply clean fresh water to Flathead Lake year-round.
 Created by Ice Age glaciers, almost thirty miles long and fifteen miles across at it’s widest point, Flathead lake is the largest natural lake in western U.S. A 160 mile shoreline and water covers nearly two-hundred square miles of Montana – and at 300 feet deep, you’d better restring your fishing reel with some extra line.

 Did you watch the whitewater races in Bigfork?

-Held every year in late May, the Bigfork Whitewater Festival is the first big event of the spring.
-Typically it seems to rain and is chilly for these water sports, but in 2013 we had great weather and a spectacular event.
+Held every year around Memorial Day, the Bigfork Whitewater Festival is the first big event of spring.
+Typically it seems to rain and is chilly for these water sports, but in 2014 the weather cooperated and we saw another spectacular event.

 Whitewater rafting is a fun family experience and there are a number of companies in the Flathead Valley that offer rafting trips on a number of rivers in the area.
 The best time to ride the rapids in in spring and early summer to take advantage of the snow melt and raging rivers.

 You MUST experience a fishing charter this year!

 If you like to fish and the idea of landing a HUGE Lake Trout sounds appealing, you need to think about adding a fishing charter to your ‘bucket list’.
 There are a number of fishing charter companies that operate on Flathead Lake, but the best is Captain Norm.
 This video shows what you might expect from the Captain.
 Visit this website to learn more about fishing charters on Flathead Lake or Lake Koocanusa.